-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 41 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Analysis 41 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site.
 42 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity.
 43 Livability/Environment Guideline 10: Flooding and Stormwater The proposal's drainage plans have been approved by MSD, and the proposal mitigates negative impacts to the floodplain and minimizes impervious area.
-Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully- developed watershed.
-If streambank restoration or preservation is necessary, the proposal uses best management practices.
-V MSD has reviewed and approved the proposal.
+Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully-developed watershed.
+If streambank restoration or preservation is necessary, the proposal uses best management practices. √ MSD has reviewed the proposal and has no comments.
 44 Livability/Environment Guideline 13: Landscape Character A.3: The proposal includes additions and connections to a system of natural corridors that can provide habitat areas and allow for migration.
-45 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. $\checkmark$ Existing utilities are located in the area.
-46 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. ~ Pleasure Ridge Park Fire Protection District 47 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. ~ The site has adequate means of sewer disposal.
+45 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities.
+46 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. ✓ The proposal is located in Louisville Fire District #4.
+47 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. ✓ The proposal has adequate means of sewage treatment and disposal.